carbonfact/lea/README.md

 lea diff origin destination
 ```

-This prints out a summary of the differences between two schemas.
+This prints out a summary of the difference between two schemas in terms of structure.
 This is handy in pull requests.

 ### `lea teardown`